Writing a Bar Appeal Letter

 Content

-Bar appeal letters should include the following elements:
+Bar appeal packets should include the following elements:

-- a plan for the future that explains what specific steps you would take to return to good academic standing if your appeal is approved.
+• a plan for the future that explains what specific steps you would take to return to good academic standing should your appeal be approved

 Please note that the information you share in your appeal will be kept private and shared only with campus officials as required to process your appeal.
 However, in limited circumstances, including those related to potential harm to yourself or others, sexual assault, and abuse, we may be required by law to report incidents you disclose to other need-to-know offices on campus such as the Title IX Office and/or University of California Police Department.
 If you are in need of support for any issues you disclose in your appeal statement, please see the list of confidential and/or support resources.